 Income, Credit Score, and Credit History: Which is Keeping You From Refinancing?August 3, 2020

 If your goal is to become debt-free as quickly as possible, student loan refinancing can be a powerful tool for managing your loans.
-ELFI customers reported that they save an average of $272 per month, and should see an average of $13,940 in total savings after refinancing their loans with Education Loan Finance.1
+ELFI customers reported that they save an average of $214 per month or will see an average of $13,940 in total savings after refinancing their loans with Education Loan Finance.1

 By Kat Tretina